edrlab/lcp-server/README.md

   # must be templated using {license_id} as parameter
   renew_link: "http://localhost:8989/renew/{license_id}"

+dashboard:
+  # configurable threshold for licenses with excessive sharing (default is 6)
+  excessive_sharing_threshold: 10
+  # optional limit to last 12 months (default is false)
+  limit_to_last_12_months: true

 # path to the X509 certificate and private key used for signing licenses
 certificate:
   cert:       "/Users/x/test/cert/cert-edrlab-test.pem"